MalasadaTech/masq-monitor/README.md

 - ✓ Move API keys to .env file for better security
 - ✓ Add support for multiple search platforms including "urlscan" and "silentpush"
 - ✓ Implement Silent Push API integration with both WHOIS and webscan data handling
+- ✓ Implement IOC extraction and saving for both urlscan and Silent Push
+- ✓ Add ability to export results to CSV/JSON
 - Implement email notifications for new findings
 - Support for custom report templates
-- Add ability to export results to CSV/JSON

 ### Medium-term (3-6 months)
 - Integrate additional data sources beyond urlscan.io